Reform Judaism: Beginnings

 A segment of the 1818 Hamburg prayer book.
 Stating "accept the uttering of our lips instead of our obligatory sacrifices" and omitting the traditional "O gather our dispersions...
 Conduct us unto Zion" passage.

 With the advent of Jewish emancipation and acculturation in Central Europe during the late 18th century, and the breakdown of traditional Jewish life, the proper response to the changed circumstances became a heated concern.
 Radical, second-generation Berlin maskilim (Enlightened), like Lazarus Bendavid and David Friedländer, proposed to reduce Judaism to little above Deism, or allow it to dissipate entirely.
 A more palatable course was the reform of worship in synagogues, making them more attractive to a generation whose aesthetic and moral taste became attuned to that of Christian surroundings.
 The first considered to have implemented such a course was the Amsterdam Ashkenazi congregation, "Adath Jessurun", In 1796.
 Emulating the local Sephardic custom, it omitted the "Father of Mercy" prayer, beseeching God to take revenge upon the gentiles.
 The short-lived community employed fully traditional ("orthodox") argumentation to legitimize its actions, but is often regarded a harbinger by historians.

-A relatively thoroughgoing program was adopted by Israel Jacobson, a philanthropist from the Kingdom of Westphalia.
-Faith and observance were eroded for decades both by Enlightenment criticism and apathy, but Jacobson himself did not bother with those.
-He was interested in decorum, believing its lack in services was driving the young away.
-Many of the aesthetic reforms he pioneered, like a regular vernacular sermon on moralistic themes, would be later adopted by the modernist Orthodox.
-On 17 July 1810, he dedicated a synagogue in Seesen that employed an organ and a choir during prayer and introduced some German liturgy.
+A program of reforms was introduced by Israel Jacobson, a philanthropist and "community organizer" from the Kingdom of Westphalia.
+Many of the reforms he pioneered, like a regular vernacular sermon on moralistic themes, would be later adopted by the modernist Orthodox.
+On 17 July 1810, he held what is considered the first Reform Jewish service in a school chapel in Seesen that employed an organ and a choir during prayer and borrowed some Protestant chorales.
 While Jacobson was far from full-fledged Reform Judaism, this day was adopted by the movement worldwide as its foundation date.
 The Seesen temple – a designation quite common for prayerhouses at the time; "temple" would later become, somewhat misleadingly (and not exclusively), identified with Reform institutions via association with the elimination of prayers for the Jerusalem Temple – closed in 1813.
 Jacobson moved to Berlin and established a similar synagogue, which became a hub for like-minded intellectuals, interested in the betterment of religious experience.
 Though the prayerbook used in Berlin did introduce several deviations from the received text, it did so without an organizing principle.
 In 1818, Jacobson's acquaintance Edward Kley founded the Hamburg Temple.
 Here, changes in the rite were eclectic no more and had severe dogmatic implications: prayers for the restoration of sacrifices by the Messiah and Return to Zion were quite systematically omitted.
 The Hamburg edition is considered the first comprehensive Reform liturgy.